 Level 4 autonomous driving is a ‘High Automation’ level, where systems do not require inputs from the driver but their functions are limited to some areas – such as in a parking lot or on highways.
 The driver needs to take control when the vehicle leaves the defined areas, like when it drives into town.

-In January, a report from automobilwoche.de suggested that the Audi Landjet will debut at the first-ever Munich Motor Show this year.
-IAA 2021 is scheduled to take place from September 7-12.
-Insiders describe the Audi Landjet concept as a sporty and elegant amalgamation of an estate or an Avant in Audi parlance, and a four-door coupe.
+In January 2021, a report from automobilwoche.de suggested that the Audi Landjet Concept will debut at the first-ever Munich Motor Show this year.
+IAA 2021 is scheduled to take place from September 6-12.
+Insiders describe the Audi Landjet concept as a sporty and elegant amalgamation of an estate or an Avant in Audi parlance and a four-door coupe, confirmed by the teasers.

 What is the Audi Landjet release date?